rafaelurben/tamtour-livestreaming/README.md

 # tamtour-livestreaming

 This is a tool used to control and display overlay animations in OBS Studio from a web browser.
-It is used for the [TamTour Trophy Live Streams](https://youtube.com/@tamtour_trophy).
+It was used for the [TamTour Trophy Live Streams](https://youtube.com/@tamtour_trophy).

+> [!IMPORTANT]
-This project is no longer in active development because the TamTour Trophy ended.
+> This project is no longer in active development because the TamTour Trophy ended.
-See [retrospective](docs/diverses/retrospective.md) for my thoughts about this project.
+> See [retrospective](docs/diverses/retrospective.md) for my thoughts about this project.

 ## Repo content